 Under the Tyrwhitt family, the castle entered a period of long fall and gradually fell into disrepair.
 Partial renovation began only after a hundred years John Whitlock Nicholl Carne, who bought the castle in 1862.
 Unfortunately, these repairs had little to do with the historical appearance of the castle.
 The next stage of the reconstruction took place in the years 1901 – 1909, when the new owner, Morgan Williams, made extensive and more thorough renovation, employing well-known architects George Frederick Bodley and Thomas Garner.
 In 1925, the castle was bought by millionaire William Randolph Hearst, who carried out his next reconstruction, making the stronghold similar to a residential mansion.
 He made many changes, transforming the original fragments of the castle.
 Among other bought medieval architectural elements in Great Britain and France and installed them in St. Donats.
 For example, a painted timber ceiling from the church in Boston, or moved ceiling from the refectory of the Bradenstoke monastery from the early fourteenth century.

 The castle has survived to modern times, but its appearance is the result of numerous transformations, unfortunately also modern.
-They are manifested, among others, in new, large windows and in contemporary buildings erected in the castle, such as the Dining Hall or Bradenstoke Hall, erected in order to place a medieval roof truss, moved at the beginning of the 20th century century from the Bradenstoke monastery.
+As its result most of the outer ward was built over with new rooms, such as the dining hall on the north-west side, or the Bradenstoke Hall in the south, erected to house a medieval roof truss, moved at the beginning of the 20th century from Bradenstoke Abbey.
+The changes are also manifested in the new, large window openings of older buildings.
 Currently, the castle is owned by the private Atlantic College, but its sightseeing is possible on certain days and times.

 Lindsay E., The castles of Wales, London 1998.